 A rights holder or applicant may assign its rights relating to the trademark or trademark application.
-The assignment documents need not be notarised or legalised.

 Assignment of status as applicant: The assignor or assignee must file a notice of change of ownership with the JPO.

 The assignment will take effect once such notice is filed.